40 low-calorie meals

-Our complete low-calorie meals all come under 500 calories (and most are 300 calorie meals).
-They include a lighter version of a pad Thai using courgetti instead of noodles (check out our courgetti recipes here), warming chicken curry, and even a low-calorie lasagne.
+Our complete low-calorie meals all come under 500 calories.
+They include a lighter version of a pad thai using courgetti instead of noodles (check out our courgetti recipes here), warming chicken curry, and even a low-calorie lasagne.
 Looking for a low-calorie vegetarian dinner?
 Try our vegan chilli packed with nutritious avocado, black beans and quinoa.
+Alternatively, check out these high-calorie foods to try.

-At olive we believe in taking a healthy approach to healthy eating.
-You won’t find us telling you what to eat, and especially not what to cut out – we’d rather give you all the facts to make your own decisions on what constitutes a balanced and nutritious diet that works for you.
+At olive, you won’t find us telling you what to eat, and especially not what to cut out – we’d rather give you all the facts to make your own decisions on what constitutes a balanced and nutritious diet that works for you.
 We’re all about the joy of food – whether that’s a fudgy chocolate cake, a colourful salad or a speedy low-calorie curry that’s full of flavour.
 So happy cooking and happy eating!

 Here are some tips for low-calorie meals